Running Glossary: Your Complete Guide To The Lingo Of Runners

 Elevation profile: A type of line graph that displays a cross-section of your elevation gains and losses over a certain distance.
 The greater the elevation gained over a shorter distance, the steeper the line on the graph and the steeper the geographical landmass it represents.

-Some high-end multisport GPS watches can display topographical maps and your elevation profile – providing valuable data to train for uphill running and to prepare for your next hilly marathon or ultra marathon (see marathon below).
+Some high-end multisport GPS running watches can display topographical maps and your elevation profile – providing valuable data to train for uphill running and to prepare for your next hilly marathon or ultramarathon (see marathon below).

-Check out the Coros Vertix 2 Adventure multisport GPS watch to know more about your running data and the geographical features of the world around you.
+Check out Coros sports watches to know more about your running data and the geographical features of the world around you, with many featuring a barometric altimeter to track your elevation and dual-frequency GPS.

 Fartlek

 Swedish for "speed play".
-It refers to variable pace running; a mixture of slow running, running at a moderate pace and short, fast bursts.
-Fartlek training is an unstructured and ‘creative way’ to increase speed and endurance, based more on feel rather than running for a designated time or distance.
+Fartlek refers to variable pace running; a mixture of slow running, running at a moderate pace and short, fast bursts.
+Fartlek training is an unstructured and creative way to increase speed and endurance, based more on feel rather than running for a designated time or distance.

 Foot strike